PyO3/pyo3/guide/src/python_from_rust.md

 You can also use the [`py_run!`] macro, which is a shorthand for [`Python::run`].
-Since [`py_run!`] panics on exceptions, we recommend you use this macro only for quickly testing your Python extensions.
+Since [`py_run!`] panics on exceptions, we recommend you use this macro only for quickly testing your native modules.

 ```rust
 use pyo3::prelude::*;